opendocsg/slw-judgments-backfill/2017_SGHCF_2/report.md

 I note that the DJ did not draw any adverse inferences in the GD.

 36     The court has the power to draw adverse inference against the party who fails to make full and frank disclosure of the matrimonial assets (see _ANJ v ANK_ at [29]).
-In order for the court to draw an adverse inference, there must be (see _Chan Tin Sun v Fong Quay Sim_ [2015] 2 SLR 195 at [62]):
+In order for the court to draw an adverse inference, there must be (see _Chan Tin Sun v Fong Quay Sim_ <span class="citation">[2015] 2 SLR 195</span> at [62]):

  (a) a substratum of evidence that establishes a prima facie case against the person against whom the inference is to be drawn; and